korganrivera/silvercheetah/README.md

 ```
 Add this line to your incrontab:
 ```
-/home/korgan/Dropbox/cycling_files/csv_files	IN_MODIFY,IN_CREATE,IN_DELETE,IN_MOVE	~/silvercheetah/sc.sh
+<location of your Wahoo files>	IN_MODIFY,IN_CREATE,IN_DELETE,IN_MOVE	~/silvercheetah/sc.sh
 ```
-Obviously this is the line I use.
-Change the above so that it uses the path that you keep your csv files in.

 Now your tss.log will update every time a file is added, deleted, or changed.
 However, I also want it to update at midnight just in case I skipped a workout.
 I also want this to happen reliably if the laptop has been shutdown at any point.
 For this, I use fcron.

+### fcron
-So, install fcron, enable and start that in systemctl, then add this line to your fcrontab:
+Install fcron, enable and start that in systemctl, then add this line to your fcrontab:
 ```
 # run silvercheetah at midnight so cycling off-days are appended
 0 0 * * * /home/korgan/code/silvercheetah/sc.sh
 @reboot /home/korgan/code/silvercheetah/sc.sh
 ```
-I think that's everything.
-It's a total hack but it works.

 ## TO-DO
 I've put my own specific paths in `silvercheetah.c` and I need to change that so that anyone can set them in config.
 Also, it would be nice if I wrote a script to set up all of the above nonsense so it was easier for someone else to use.